Calculating Child Support

 Child support usually lasts until a child turns 19, though can run to 21 if a child is still in high school.
 Sometimes child support continues into adulthood because the child’s physical or mental disability renders them unable to support themselves.
 In some cases, it is possible for parents to discuss these issues informally or in mediation to figure out how they will continue to support a disabled or special needs child into adulthood.
 It may be helpful to have the counsel of an experienced attorney throughout these negotiations so that an appropriate result may be achieved for the child.
 In other cases, court intervention and litigation may be required for resolution.

 Calculating child support may be a challenge, particularly if your circumstances are unusual or there is debate over complex or high income.
-At Plog & Stein, our Denver family law attorneys are sympathetic to our clients’ needs and provide diligent and tenacious advocacy to help them pursue their goals both during divorce and afterward.
+At Plog & Stein, our Denver family law lawyers are sympathetic to our clients’ needs and provide diligent and tenacious advocacy to help them pursue their goals both during divorce and afterward.
 Our retainer rates are competitive.
 Contact Plog & Stein at (303) 781-0322 or via our online form to set up an appointment with a divorce lawyer.
 We also represent people in Aurora, Centennial, Highlands Ranch, and Castle Rock, as well as other areas of Denver, Douglas, and Arapahoe Counties.